divyanshu013/blog/content/blog/takeaways-creation-react/index.md

 FB's engineering culture clearly stands out.

-[Tom Occhino](), who was managing the product infrastructure team, mentions:
+[Tom Occhino](https://twitter.com/tomocchino), who was managing the product infrastructure team, mentions:

-> Our role was to help other teams and the key indicator of success was the other teams saying, "Yeah, that really helped". (todo grammar period)
+> Our role was to help other teams and the key indicator of success was the other teams saying, "Yeah, that really helped."

 Letting people experiment on their ideas is remarkable - even though they had Bolt, they supported React.
 One of the reasons so much great OSS has come from FB engineering.